 - Excellent written and verbal communication skills in English.

 - Curious, enthusiastic and willing to innovate and adapt.

 - Complete fluency in English is required.
-For Dominica, knowledge of creole is a significant asset.

 WHY WORK WITH WUSC?